inpsyde/composer-asset-compiler/README.md

 ### Auto-run VS on-demand asset compiling

-By default running either `composer install` or `composer update` also means, if `inpsyde/composer-asset-compiler` is among the dependencies to run the compiling assets workflow.
+By default, running either `composer install` or `composer update` also means the compiling assets workflow will automatically start immediately after the installation finishes, assuming `inpsyde/composer-asset-compiler` is among the dependencies.

 This might not be desirable.
 In that case, the `auto-run` configuration can be used to change this behavior.